Introduction

 bevy = "0.16"

-The basic requirements to use the crate are to spawn an entity with a Grid component, adjust the points, and then call Grid::build() so the chunk entrances and internal paths can be calculated.
+The basic requirements to use the crate are to spawn an entity with a Grid component, adjust the navigation data, and then call Grid::build() so the chunk entrances and internal paths can be calculated.

-To use the built-in pathfinding systems for the crate, insert the NorthstarPlugin specifying the Neighborhood to use.
+To use the built-in pathfinding systems for the crate, add the NorthstarPlugin specifying the Neighborhood to use.

 use bevy::prelude::*;